MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 There are two main internet transport protocol services TCP and UDP.

-TCP (Transmission Control Protocol) architecture:
+TCP (Transmission Control Protocol) architecture is reliable.
+It is **connection-oriented** so a setup between two hosts is required:

+Provides:

+- multiplexing and demuliplexing
+- incapsulation at application level
 - **point-to-point** because there is one sender and one receiver
 - **in-order delivery**
-- makes the **connection reliable** because the byte are ordered
-- manages **flow and congestion control** adapting the transmission rate depending on the newtork conditions (is sets dinamically the window size)
+- **congestion control** adapting the transmission rate depending on the newtork conditions
-- **clogging the network** is avoided thanks to congestion control
-- sender will **not overwhelm** receiver
-- it's **connection-oriented** so a setup between two hosts is required
-- **cumulative** ACKs
+- **flow control**
 - **bi-directional** data flow

-- does **not** provide
+Does **not** provide:

 - timing
 - minimum throghput
 - security

 The UDP protocol exists beacause it's not possible to use just IP protocol bacause it doesn't use any port.
+UDP is a **best effort**, this means it establishes an **unreliable data tranfer** service, so segments may be lost or delivered out of order.
 UDP (User datagram protocol) architecture:

+Provides:

+- multiplexing and demuliplexing
+- incapsulation at application level
+- **checksum** allows the error detection of packets

+Does **not** provide:

-- **unordered delivery** so the packeckes may be out of order
+- **ordered delivery** so the packeckes may be out of order
-- no handshake between sender and receiver
+- **handshake** between sender and receiver
-- establish an **unreliable data tranfer** service
-- does **not** provide
 - reliability (packets may be **lost**)
 - flow control
 - congestion control
 - timing
-  - throughput guarantee
+- minimum throghput
 - security
-  - connection setup

-**UDP checksum** allows the error detection of packets making the checksum at sender side and check it at receiver side.

-UDP is a **best effort** service, this means that segments may be lost or delivered out of order, there is not reliability on when a datagram is transfered.
+UDP , this means that segments may be lost or delivered out of order, there is not reliability on when a datagram is transfered.

 TCP and UDP **can be encrypted** using SSL/TLS to ensure **data integrity** and **end-point authetication**.